 Ask your healthcare provider what your test results mean for you.

-Your test is positive if a culture from your urine sample can produce, or "grow,"
+Your test is positive if a culture from your urine sample can produce, or grow, the

-the virus.
+virus.
 Talk with your healthcare provider about what a positive result means.
+You

 How is this test done?

-This test needs you to give a urine sample.
+This test is done with a urine sample.

 Does this test pose any risks?